ISP Trooper In A Coma After Being Hit While Assisting With An Accident On I-55 Near Joliet

 Illinois state trooper Brian Frank didn’t need to be out Monday during the heavy snowstorm.
 He was on his way home to see his wife of two-and-a-half years Lauren Frank.

-But he stopped to assist with an accident on I-55 near Route 30 in Joliet, when a black Cadillac with a 20-year-old behind the wheel slammed into the back of Brian’s car.READ MORE: Anjanette Young Sues Chicago Police, City of Chicago in State Court For Botched Raid Where She Was Handcuffed Naked
+But he stopped to assist with an accident on I-55 near Route 30 in Joliet, when a black Cadillac with a 20-year-old behind the wheel slammed into the back of Brian’s car.READ MORE: Video Shows Brauer House In Lombard Holding Concert That Appears To Have Large Crowd, Few Masks, No Social Distancing

 He was taken to the hospital in a helicopter.
 Frank’s wife Lauren said he had surgery for a brain injury.
 He’s in a coma and more surgeries are expected.